-In all cases, the results obtained by solving the MPH problems are rather similar to the results obtained by solving the complete problems in terms of the numbers of train units of the different types.
-This was to be expected, since the numbers of train units needed to satisfy a certain seat demand are mainly determined by the demand for seats during the morning peak hours.
-Anyway, the fixed costs of a certain MPH problem provide a strong lower bound for the fixed costs of the corresponding complete problem.
+In all cases, the results obtained by solving the MPH instances are rather similar to the results obtained by solving the complete instances in terms of the total required capacity of the train units, as was expected.
+Anyway, the fixed costs of a certain MPH instance provide a strong lower bound for the fixed costs of the corresponding instance for a complete day.

-7 Conclusions and further research
+7. Conclusions and Further Research

-In this paper we studied the problem of determining optimal numbers of train units together with their efficient circulation on a single line, thereby taking into account the fact that trains can be composed of train units of different types.
+In this paper, we studied the problem of determining optimal numbers of train units together with their efficient circulation on a single line, thereby considering that trains can be composed of train units of different types.
 The latter implies that not only the number of train units of the different types in the trains, but also their order in the trains is to be modeled.

 We proved that the rolling stock circulation problem is NP-hard in its most general form.
-However, if the number of trains, the number of stations, the number of train unit types, and the maximum train length are fixed, then an optimal rolling stock circulation can be found in an amount of time that is polynomial in the number of trips.
+However, if the numbers of trains, stations, train unit types, and the maximum train length are fixed, then an optimal rolling stock circulation can be found in an amount of time polynomial in the number of trips.

-We described a model and an algorithm for solving the rolling stock circulation problem, The model uses the concept of transition graphs.
+We described a model and an algorithm for solving the rolling stock circulation problem.
+The model uses the concept of transition graphs.
 The algorithm starts with reducing the sizes of the transition graphs as much as possible by applying node elimination and disconnection elimination.
 Then the remaining problem is solved by CPLEX.

 We applied the algorithm to the Intercity line 3000 of NS Reizigers.
-Based on our results, it can be concluded that the proposed solution approach is a powerful scheme, which succeeds to find optimal solutions within an acceptable amount of time.
+Based on our results, it can be concluded that the proposed solution approach is a sufficiently powerful scheme, which succeeds to find optimal solutions within an acceptable amount of time.

-In our further research, we will study cases that have an even more complex structure than the one presented in this paper.
+In our further research, we will study cases that have a more complex structure than the one presented in this paper.
 Such cases may involve several train lines at the same time, more than one family of train units (for example, both single-deck and double-deck train units), more than two types of train units, or trains splitting and combining underway.
+First results on this subject can be found in Fioole et al. (2005).

-In addition to the strategic problem of determining appropriate numbers of train units to be operated on a certain set of lines, we will also focus on the operational problem of optimally circulating a given number of train units along these lines.
+In addition to the tactical problem of determining appropriate numbers of train units to be operated on a certain set of lines, we will also focus on the operational problem of optimally circulating a given number of train units along these lines.
 In that case, the problem is to find a balance between the conflicting objectives of minimizing (i) the shortages of seats (service), (ii) the number of train unit or carriage kilometers (efficiency), and (iii) the number of shunting movements (robustness).
-The latter is relevant since shunting movements are potential sources of disruptions of the railway process.
+The latter is relevant because shunting movements are potential sources of disruption of the railway process.
 Therefore, avoiding these shunting movements may be beneficial for the punctuality.

 In our further research, we will also focus on alternative algorithmic approaches for solving the rolling stock circulation problem.
 In particular, we will experiment with a solution approach based on column generation.
 Here the column generation mechanism generates appropriate paths through the transition graphs based on shortest path algorithms.
-This column generation mechanism takes into account dual cost information obtained from the master problem.
-The latter handles the coordination between the paths in the different transition graphs, mainly by taking into account the inventories of train units in the different stations.
-Preliminary results of the application of this approach can be found in Peeters and Kroon [15].
+This column-generation mechanism takes into account dual cost information obtained from the master problem.
+The latter handles the coordination between the paths in the different transition graphs, mainly by taking into account the inventories of the train units in the different stations.
+First results on this subject can be found in Peeters and Kroon (2006).